amida-tech/recruitment-registry/api/docs/api.md

 Before any participant can use system, questions and surveys that are to be answered by the participants must be posted to the system.
 In particular one of the surveys must be specified as a profile survey.
 If the registry requires consent documents they must also be posted.

-This section describes all the administrative API to achieve these tasks.
+This section describes basic administrative API to achieve these tasks.
 Majority of these tasks can also be done during installation with registry specific system initialization scripts.
+In addition the input format of resources (questions, surveys, consent documents) are also examplified.

+More administration functionality can be found [Advanced System Administration](#advanced-system-admin) and [Multi Lingual Support](#multi-lingual-support).

 All the tasks in this section requires `admin` authorization.